Camden Pulkinen: Early career

-2015–2016 season
+2015–16 season: Junior international debut

 Pulkinen moved up to the junior level in the 2015–2016 season.
 He was coached by Karen Gesell at the Coyotes Skating Club in Scottsdale, Arizona.

 After winning the Golden West Championships, he was nominated to represent the United States at the 2016 Winter Youth Olympics in Hamar, Norway.
 He placed seventh at the competition, held in February 2016.

-2016–2017 season
+2016–17 season

-Pulkinen relocated to Colorado Springs, Colorado in June 2016.
-Tom Zakrajsek, Becky Calvin, and Drew Meekins became his coaches.
+Pulkinen relocated to Colorado Springs, Colorado in June 2016, where Tom Zakrajsek, Becky Calvin, and Drew Meekins became his coaches.

-His ISU Junior Grand Prix (JGP) came in October 2016 in Tallinn, Estonia; he finished ninth at the event.
+His ISU Junior Grand Prix (JGP) debut came in October 2016 in Tallinn, Estonia; he finished ninth at the event.
 In January 2017, he won the junior silver medal at the 2017 U.S. Championships.

-2017–2018 season
+2017–18 season: Junior Grand Prix Final silver

 Making his senior international debut, Pulkinen placed eleventh at the Philadelphia Summer International in early August 2017.
 He then returned to the junior level, winning gold at a 2017 JGP competition in September in Salzburg, Austria.
 A month later, he took silver at a JGP event in Gdańsk, Poland, and qualified to the JGP Final in Nagoya, Japan.
-In Nagoya, Japan, he won the silver medal at the JGP Final.
-After the final, he won gold at the 2018 U.S. national in Junior men.
+There, he won the silver medal at the JGP Final.
+After that, he won gold at the 2018 U.S. Junior Championships.
 In March, he competed at the 2018 World Junior Championships and placed sixth.